BoD/android-activitylifecyclecallbacks-compat/README.md

 Once you have done that, you simply need to call `ApplicationHelper.registerActivityLifecycleCallbacks(Application, ActivityLifecycleCallbacksCompat)` instead of calling `Application.registerActivityLifecycleCallbacks(ActivityLifecycleCallbacks)` (which exists only since Android 4).

-Then you need to have your activities extend one of the base activities in the `org.jraf.android.util.activitylifecyclecallbackscompat.app` package.
+Then you need to have all your activities extend one of the base activities in the `org.jraf.android.util.activitylifecyclecallbackscompat.app` package.
 For instance instead of:

     public class MainActivity extends Activity {